shubham-gofynd/mcp-server-mas-sequential-thinking/tests/README.md

 ## Overview

-The tests are designed to validate a `GitHubStrategy` class that follows the same pattern as other providers in the system but uses `ChatOpenAI` from langchain with GitHub Models base URL.
+The tests are designed to validate a `GitHubStrategy` class that follows the same pattern as other providers in the system but uses `GitHubOpenAI` (which extends OpenAI's agno provider) with GitHub Models base URL.

 ## Test Coverage

 The test suite includes the following test categories:

 ### 1. Default Configuration Tests (`TestGitHubStrategyDefaults`)
-- ✅ Test default model configurations (`openai/gpt-4o` and `openai/gpt-4o-mini`)
+- ✅ Test default model configurations (`openai/gpt-5` and `openai/gpt-5-min`)
 - ✅ Test API key name (`GITHUB_TOKEN`)
-- ✅ Test provider class returns `ChatOpenAI`
+- ✅ Test provider class returns `GitHubOpenAI`
 - ✅ Test inheritance from `ProviderStrategy`

 ### 2. Environment Override Tests (`TestGitHubStrategyEnvironmentOverrides`)